raphaelmansuy/tutorials/11_oauth2.md

 **The Beauty of Machine-to-Machine**

-This is OAuth2's Client Credentials flow – perfect when no human is clicking buttons[^1_14].
+This is OAuth2's Client Credentials flow – perfect when no human is clicking buttons.
 The dashboard authenticates itself (not a user) and gets permission to access specific data.

 ```python
 # Client Credentials Flow in Python